wyres/mynewt-generic-app/app-core/README.md

 AppCore module config keys
 ---------------------------
 See app_core.h for the list.
 Some key ones:
-0401/0402 : idle time when moving / not moving
-0407 : idle period check time (60s default)
+0401/0402 : idle time when moving (in seconds) / not moving (in minutes) 0407 : idle period check time (in seconds, 60s default)

 DL Action handling
 ------------------